diegoluisi/diegoluisi/curriculum/Diego_Luisi_EN.md

 * 04/2023 - Current
 * Follow-up: Financial Compliance
 * Role:
-  * As a DevOps engineer specializing in Cloud Environments such as AWS and Azure, my role is centered around leveraging automation tools like Terraform, Terragrunt, ArgoCD, and Helm to streamline infrastructure provisioning and Kubernetes management.
-I collaborate closely with development and operations teams to ensure efficient deployment pipelines and scalable architecture.
-In addition to infrastructure orchestration, I implement advanced Kubernetes features like Istio, Keda, and Karpenter to enhance service mesh capabilities, autoscaling, and workload optimization.
-Monitoring and observability are integral parts of my responsibilities, where I deploy tools like Grafana, Prometheus, Loki, and OpenTelemetry to gain insights into system performance, troubleshoot issues, and ensure reliable operations.
-Through continuous improvement and optimization, I strive to maintain robust, resilient, and scalable cloud-native environments that meet the evolving needs of the organization.
+  * As a DevOps engineer specializing in Cloud Environments, my role revolves around automating infrastructure with tools like Terraform, Terragrunt, ArgoCD, and Helm.
+I collaborate with teams to optimize deployment pipelines and architecture scalability.
+I deploy advanced Kubernetes features like Istio, Keda, and Karpenter for service mesh capabilities and workload optimization.
+Monitoring with Grafana, Prometheus, Loki, and OpenTelemetry ensures system performance and reliability.
+Continuous improvement maintains robust, resilient, and scalable environments in AWS and Azure, meeting evolving organizational needs.

 ### Evolution Gaming